bret-m-harv/sr-analytics-engineer-assignment/README.md

 Within your GitHub Fork, create a pull request with improvements to the 3 files in the `analyses/` directory, focusing on the following:

 1. **Logic Accuracy:** Ensure the query logic accurately generates output to address the questions listed at the beginning of each file; update the baseline query output if necessary.
-2. **Consistency & Readability:** Suggest changes to improve consistency and readability of logic across all three files.
+2. **Consistency & Readability:** Suggest changes to improve the consistency and readability of logic across all three files.
 3. **Communication:** Explain why you are proposing the changes within your PR; add code comments inline where you feel they add value.

 ## Part 2: Analytical Data Model Design

 Now that you are familiar with the underlying data and sample use cases, choose **one use case** from the `analyses` directory and design a set of reusable dbt models built on top of `stg_datahub_entities` to address that analytical need.
-These models can be merged directly into `main` or submitted as a Pull Request.
+These models can be merged directly into `main` or submitted as a Pull Request within your GitHub Fork.
 Models must be executable within the provided DuckDB database.
 If you choose to use a different datastore, include detailed steps to reproduce your work outside of DuckDB.

 Your task involves the following: